RKCZ/Extension-of-neural-network-architecture/README.md

 # Extension-of-neural-network-architecture
 Top level repository for projects related to my bachelor's thesis.

-Mirrored repository of the latex source of the thesis
+Mirror of the latex source of the thesis on Overleaf
 - https://github.com/RKCZ/Bachelor-s-thesis

 The conversion and evaluation of the spiking network used for classification of event-related potentials